Terms and Conditions

 c) Have not co-operated with attempts to obtain meter readings or resolve queries requested by us.
 This includes failing to allow access to the property or failing to respond to requests for meter details or meter readings.

 8. Payments and charges – your payment method.

 8.1 The payment methods available are as follows:

-(a) Standard direct debit, which means paying for your supply in advance each month by direct debit, where we set the amount of your direct debit.
-See sections 8.3 and 8.4 below for details,
+(a) Direct debit, which means paying for your supply in advance each month by direct debit, where we set the amount of your direct debit.
+See sections 8.3 and 8.4 below for details.

 (c) Paying via your prepayment meter – see section 8.9 below for details,

 (d) Standard credit, which means paying in arrears by cash, cheque or postal order.

 8.2 By signing up to or switching to one of our fixed plans or variable plans for credit meters, or being under a deemed contract with a credit meter, you are agreeing by default to pay by standard direct debit unless you choose a different payment method.
 All of our tariffs are based upon payment by direct debit.
 If you move to an alternative payment method, we reserve the right to increase your tariff.

 (a) You agree to keep your account in credit by paying for the supply in advance,